SiceloKayisa/SiceloKayisa/README.md

  ## 🏆 Achievements

 - 🌟 I have completed my Data Analysis Certification with Python from FreeCodeCamp and I also got the opportunity to create some few projects
-- 🌟 I am currently a scholar for I4G Datacamp scholarship and I am enrolled under the Data Scientist with Python career track.
+- 🌟 I am currently a scholar for I4G Datacamp Scholarship and I am enrolled under the Data Scientist with Python career track.